Showing posts with label Rosalind Russell. Show all posts

 THE STUFF OF DREAMS

-The Trouble with Angels was a boxoffice success when released and is well-liked and remembered with great affection by many.
+The Trouble with Angels was a boxoffice success when released and is well-liked and remembered with great affection by many who saw it as youngsters.
 Yet it remains one of those movies which seem to have somehow fallen through the cracks over the years.
 It's not exactly forgotten (while available on DVD, the only time you can see it in widescreen is when it screens on TCM), but it rarely seems to come up in movie discussion circles.
 Part of this is due to the film being a somewhat innocuous, at times glaringly old-fashioned, comedy (in 1966, were there really teens who idolized Burt Lancaster and Jack Lemmon?) with no agenda beyond the modest desire to entertain while passing along a few life lessons and a simple message about growing up.

-And while the above may serve as a fairly apt description of the movie on its most superficial level, I think it's a mistake to dismiss a film merely because its ambitionswhich The Trouble with Angels surpasses with easeare modest, and chooses a light comedy touch over the bellylaugh sledgehammer.
+And while the above may serve as a fairly apt description of the movie on its most superficial level, I think it's a mistake to dismiss a film merely because its ambitionswhich The Trouble with Angels surpasses with easeare modest and chooses a light comedy touch over the bellylaugh sledgehammer.
 (Although I've never seen it, internet sources recommend the similar 1954 British comedy, The Belles of St. Trinian's for fans with broader tastes.)

 Maybe it wouldn't hurt if some of those "fun nuns" made a comeback.